Get us in your inbox

 Advertising

-Miami transit and public transportation guide
+Guide to Miami public transportation

 The Miami trolley is a great free way to get around certain areas of the city.
 On the mainland, these orange and green vehicles operate in Downtown, Brickell, Coconut Grove, Edgewater, Little Havana, Miami Beach, Wynwood and more.
 Trolley service starts at 6:30am on weekdays and Saturdays and runs through 11pm on most routes.
-Services runs from 8am to 8pm on Sundays.
+Service runs from 8am to 8pm on Sundays.
 You can track the trolley live online.
 When you see one, you can try to flag it down (they won’t stop if they’re full) or—the easier option—find a marked stop.
 Once aboard, feel free to ask the driver the best place to get off for your destination.

 Advertising